AB 540 Information

-Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was recently amended with AB 2000.
-The law were written for students who are undocumented or a U.S. Citizen/Permanent Resident who attended High School in California.
-If these students meet specific requirements, they are able to pay ‘resident fees’ instead of ‘non-resident fees’ if they attend a CA public institution of higher education.
+Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was amended with Assembly Bill 2000 in 2015.
+The laws were written for students who are either undocumented or U.S. Citizens/Permanent Residents but are considered ‘non-residents for tuition purposes.’
+If these students meet specific requirements, such as attending a CA public institution of higher learning, they are able to pay ‘resident fees’ instead of ‘non-resident fees.’

 - Attend a California high school for a minimum of three or more years; OR

 - Attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years AND

 - Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or Graduate from a California high school or the equivalent (for example: pass the California High School Proficiency Exam OR GED); AND